PandasThumb/pandasthumb.github.io/_posts/2021/2021-03-15-house-resolution.md

 </figcaption>
 </figure>

 Yesterday, March 14, was Pi Day, and I learned today that several representatives introduced a <a href="https://www.congress.gov/117/bills/hres221/BILLS-117hres221ih.pdf">RESOLUTION Expressing support for designation of March 14, 2021, as &ldquo;National Pi Day&rdquo;</a>.
-I thought it was a good resolution, and it concluded
+I thought it was a good resolution, and it concluded,

 >Whereas Pi can be approximated as 3.14, and thus March 14, 2021, is an appropriate day for "National Pi Day": Now, therefore, be it